Michelle F. Moseley Counseling

 Data shows that 1 in 4 Americans will be impacted by a mental health concern at some point in their life.
 Keep in mind this data is based only on those who have sought professional help and assistance, and are therefore, recorded in the statistics.
 The actual number is likely much higher.

-Anyone who is in a leadership role with people would be well-served to take that information to heart.
+Anyone who is in a role that involves leading people needs to be aware of the prevalence of mental health concerns.
 If you lead a group of 100 folks, at least 25 of them have been, or currently are, impacted by mental health concerns.

 For those who lead within large churches or parachurch groups, that number grows exponentially!
 A faith-based group of 500 people contains at least 100 folks who have / are impacted by mental health concerns.
 A larger church or organization of 2,000 people includes at least 500 people faced with mental health struggles.